rapidsai/notebooks/cuml/README.md

 compare knn: cuml vs sklearn indexes NOT equal
 ```

-Note that the indexes can differ currently between cuML and scikit-learn.
+Note that the indexes can differ currently between results, but distances should be equal.

 ## pca_demo